 At MathWorks, we believe it is your right to know what information we collect, how we use it, and what your options are for its use.
 Below you can find details about:

-MathWorks has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by MathWorks, please visit the BBB EU SAFE HARBOR web site at www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.
+MathWorks has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.bbb.org/eu-privacy-shield for more information and to file a complaint.
+Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a privacy shield panel.

-We will not sell or rent your personal contact information to other companies.
-We will not disclose your personal contact information to other companies, except in the limited manner and for the limited purposes described below.
-The MathWorks Web site has several forms and additional collection methods that request contact, payment, and other information.
+The MathWorks Web site also has several forms and additional collection methods that request contact, payment, and other information.
 Providing such information is optional, but you may be unable to complete certain transactions, obtain certain services, or access certain features of the MathWorks Web site or software without providing the requested information.

 MathWorks uses the personal information it collects for the following purposes: